Diabetes digital coach

 In 2013, almost 2.9 million people were diagnosed with diabetes in the UK, and incidence rates are increasing, with more than 1 in 20 people estimated to have diagnosed or undiagnosed diabetes.
 Necessary lifestyle changes, as well as the complexities and possible side effects of therapy, make patient education and self-management important aspects of diabetes care.
 Indeed, 99% of diabetes care falls to self-management.

-Bringing together mobile health self-management tools (wearable sensors and supporting software) with the latest developments in connecting monitoring devices (Internet of Things), the Test Bed will enable people with Type 1 or Type 2 diabetes to ‘do the right thing at the right time’ to self-manage their condition.
-It will also encourage more timely and appropriate interventions from peers, healthcare professionals, carers and social networks.
+Bringing together mobile health self-management tools (wearable sensors and supporting software) with the latest developments in connecting monitoring devices (Internet of Things), the Test Bed enabled people with Type 1 or Type 2 diabetes to ‘do the right thing at the right time’ to self-manage their condition.
+It also encouraged more timely and appropriate interventions from peers, healthcare professionals, carers and social networks.

-The benefits will be realised at three key levels:
+The benefits realised were at three key levels:

-- Individuals with diabetes will gain a comprehensive, real-time view of their own data, which will inform their self-management strategies as they uncover hidden patterns, trends and relationships that are not considered through conventional treatments options.
-This will enable them to take prompt actions to prevent their condition deteriorating.
+- Individuals with diabetes gained a comprehensive, real-time view of their own data, which informed their self-management strategies and uncovered hidden patterns, trends and relationships that were not considered through conventional treatments options.
+This enabled them to take prompt actions to prevent their condition deteriorating.

-- Individuals can share this information and knowledge with relevant healthcare professionals, who will then be better able to prioritise the needs of patients on their caseload and offer appropriate support and advice.
+- Individuals could share this information and knowledge with relevant healthcare professionals, who were then better be able to prioritise the needs of patients on their caseload and offer appropriate support and advice.